Information about Programs and Information Holdings: Sources of Federal Government and Employee Information 2021 to 2022

 2.5 Universal Child Care Benefit

-The Universal Child Care Benefit is a statutory income benefit introduced in 2006 designed to assist Canadian families with young children by supporting their child care choices through direct financial support.
-The Universal Child Care Benefit was designed with the objective of supporting families in the choice of child care that best meets the needs of their family.
-Families receive up to $1,200 per year for each child under six, taxable in the hands of the lower income spouse.
-Families can use this monthly benefit to best address their child care needs.
-The Universal Child Care Benefit is a pillar in the system of income benefits for families with children adding to existing measures such as the Canada Child Tax Benefit and the National Child Benefit Supplement and does not affect the benefits families receive under these programs or the Child Care Expense Deduction.
+The Universal Child Care Benefit is a statutory income benefit introduced in 2006 and ended in 2016, designed to assist Canadian families with young children by supporting their childcare choices through direct financial support.
+The Universal Child Care Benefit was designed with the objective of supporting families in the choice of childcare that best meets the needs of their family.
+Families received up to $1,200 per year for each child under six, taxable in the hands of the lower income spouse.
+Families could use this monthly benefit to best address their childcare needs.
+The Universal Child Care Benefit was a pillar in the system of income benefits for families with children adding to other previous measures such as the Canada Child Tax Benefit and the National Child Benefit Supplement and did not affect the benefits families received under these programs or the Child Care Expense Deduction.
+The UCCB ended in 2016 and is now only available to people making retroactive claims.
+Retroactive eligibility is 10 years.

 2.6 Canadian Benefit for Parents of Young Victims of Crime

-The Canadian Benefit for Parents of Young Victims of Crime grant is an income support grant available to eligible applicants who have suffered a loss of income from taking time away from work to cope with the death or disappearance of their child or children, as a result of a probable Criminal Code offence.
+The Canadian Benefit for Parents of Young Victims of Crime (CBPYVC) provides income support to eligible parents or legal guardians who suffer a loss of income while taking time away from work to cope with the death or disappearance of their child (or children) under 25 years of age as the result of a probable Criminal Code offence.
+Eligible parents receive a payment of $450 per week for a maximum of 35 weeks for a period of two years following the date of the incident.
+This program is not a repayable contribution.

 3. Learning skills development and employment